Spotflow-One/angular-spotflow-checkout/README.md

 # Spotflow Angular Library

-The **Spotflow Angular Sdk** helps you or rather enables users to make payments seamlessly.
+The **Spotflow Angular SDK** enables users to make payments seamlessly.
 It integrates smoothly into your application, providing a streamlined checkout experience.

 Available Features:

 - Collections: Card, Bank Transfers.
-- Recurring payments: Tokenization and Subscriptions.
+- Recurring Payments: Tokenization and Subscriptions.

 ## Table of Contents